 You can now try out the hybrid UI and add a new environment.
 Without an environment, you have nowhere to deploy your API proxies.
 Additionally, if you don’t create an environment as described in this section, then several steps in the hybrid runtime installation process will fail.

-Apigee recommends that you create no more than 20 environments.
+Apigee recommends that you do not create more than 25 environments.

 The hybrid UI includes most of Apigee Edge UI’s functionality, plus some hybrid-specific functionality that lets you do the following in a hybrid-enabled organization:

 - Assign environment-level access control to GCP project users

 - Deploy and undeploy API proxies to your cluster